oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 2: CSAF Producer

-A program satisfies the "CSAF producer" conformance profile if the program:
+A program satisfies the "CSAF Producer" conformance profile if the program:

-* produces output in the CSAF format, according to the conformance profile "CSAF document".
+* produces output in the CSAF format, according to the conformance profile "CSAF Document".
 * satisfies those normative requirements in section [sec](#schema-elements) and [sec](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF producers.

 ### Conformance Clause 3: CSAF Direct Producer

-An analysis tool satisfies the "CSAF direct producer" conformance profile if the analysis tool:
+An analysis tool satisfies the "CSAF Direct Producer" conformance profile if the analysis tool:

-* satisfies the "CSAF producer" conformance profile.
+* satisfies the "CSAF Producer" conformance profile.
 * additionally satisfies those normative requirements in section [sec](#schema-elements) that are designated as applying to "direct producers" or to "analysis tools".
 * does not emit any objects, properties, or values which, according to section [sec](#schema-elements),